This Financial Services Guide (FSG) is issued by AvSuper Pty Ltd (ABN 46 050 431 797, AFSL 239078).

 Do any relationships or associations exist which might influence AvSuper providing financial services?

 No person or company is paid a commission or receives any other benefit for referring you to us.
 We do not have any relationship or association that might reasonably be expected to influence the provision of the financial services described in this FSG.

 AvSuper advisers are employed and paid by AvSuper to give advice on AvSuper products only.

 When you get our advice

-Will you give me advice which is tailored to my investment needs and financial circumstances?
+Will you give me advice which is tailored to my objectives, financial situation or needs?

-If you require access to a licensed financial adviser for your non-superannuation assets, please refer to the Financial Planners Association of Australia (FPA) website.
+If you require access to a licensed financial adviser for personal advice about financial products or superannuation that we are unable to provide, or personal advice about non-superannuation investments, assets or insurance, please refer to the Financial Planners Association of Australia (FPA) website.

 If you have a complaint

 AvSuper is committed to handling complaints promptly and fairly, and manages complaints in the strictest confidence.